 - You could be effectively utilizing social media and email marketing to engage, re-engage and upsell your customers – improving overall business results.

 Search engines have become a critical medium for companies deploying inbound marketing strategies… but that doesn’t mean that you should be utilizing all your resources to try to squeeze every last ounce out of it.
 You need to put in enough effort to follow best practices, but spend your additional time effectively.
-If ranking for highly competitive keywords is your only option or has the most return on investment, invest in a search engine optimization firm like ours, DK New Media.
+If ranking for highly competitive keywords is your only option or has the most return on investment, invest in a search engine optimization firm like ours, Highbridge.
 If the return on investment isn’t there, focus your attention on alternative strategies that will increase your overall business results.